SuperDARN/pydarn/docs/dev/issues.md

 ## Following The Issue

 Please follow the ongoing conversation about your issue, especially if other developers request more information.
 If you do not respond for a while, the issue will go **stale** and may be closed.
-DAWG tries to keep issues open and contact users if their issues have gone stale.
+DVWG tries to keep issues open and contact users if their issues have gone stale.

-Please keep in mind that DAWG members have priorities other than pyDARN, and they live in many different time zones, so be patient while waiting for a response.
+Please keep in mind that DVWG members have priorities other than pyDARN, and they live in many different time zones, so be patient while waiting for a response.
 If nobody has responded in 1-2 weeks, it's fine to ask again.

 ## Closing Issues